boazsegev/website_host_wild/source/portfolio.md

 Warlords don't really expect to age, they don't often reflect on their life's accomplishments and they rarely live long enough to get the chance.

-Allow us listen to the Strings as they follow an aging warlord's musing in [The Warlord's Lament](/media/the%20warlords%20lament.m4a "score: The Warlord's Lament").
+Allow us to listen to the Strings as they follow an aging warlord's musing in [The Warlord's Lament](/media/the%20warlords%20lament.m4a "score: The Warlord's Lament").
 Let us march along the footsteps of empty victories and lost friends.

 ##### Big Band Mood Piece